Dates and booking

 Training course bookings are subject to our terms and conditions.

-Autodesk Fusion 360 courses are hosted by Carl Portman and Andy Roe.
+Fusion 360 Essentials training courses are hosted by:

 Carl’s background is in engineering.
 He has vast design experience in a wide range of industries, including automotive, aerospace and medical.
 Projects that Carl has completed include designing complete car plants for Jaguar Land Rover.